peterjc/thapbi-pict/docs/examples/microalgal_mock/sample_data.rst

 Script ``setup.sh`` will download the pre-trimmed FASTQ files for Bradley *et al.* (2016) from https://www.ebi.ac.uk/ena/data/view/PRJNA314977

-There are 124 sequenced samples, giving 248 paired FASTQ files, taking about 1.4GB on disk.
+It will download 248 raw FASTQ files (124 pairs), taking 1.4GB on disk.

 If you have the ``md5sum`` tool installed (standard on Linux), verify the FASTQ files downloaded correctly: